nashville-software-school/bangazon-ltd/challenges/charmed_polygons.md

 # Charmed Polygons

 A charmed polygon is a sqaure with a side length of X and contains all the numbers between 1 and X^squared aligned so that each column row and long diagonal of numbers when added together equals the same number.
 To get X, the program should accept input from the terminal.
-X should equal an odd number, if the given input is not an odd whole number the program should ask for input again.
+X should equal an odd number, if the given input is not an odd whole number greater than 1 the program should ask for input again.
 The method should return the square to the terminal:
 ```
 +------------------------+